After people learn about domestic violence they are often

 their partner.
 Breaks partner's special possessions.

-17. Force during an Argument: Arguments and discussions
+Force during an Argument

-are a natural part of all relationships, but force or restraint
+Arguments and discussions are a natural part of all

-changes an ordinary argument into possible abuse.
+argument into possible abuse.

 Signs: Holding a partner down.
 Physically restraining